Chemistry & Plastics

 - The National Science Foundation (NSF) has funded a industry-university cooperative research center at the University of Cincinnati (UC) College of Engineering's Center for Membrane Applied Science and Technology (MAST), a dual site research center involving faculty and students from UC and the University of Colorado.

-- UC's Institute for Nanoscale Science and Technology was formed to to further ground-breaking advances in physics, chemistry, materials science, electronics, and medicine, as well as to help educate the next generation of scientists and engineers.
+- UC's Biomedical, Chemical, and Environmental Engineering Department was formed to to further ground-breaking advances in physics, chemistry, materials science, electronics, and medicine, as well as to help educate the next generation of scientists and engineers.
 Developed through an interdisciplinary, intercollegiate collaboration at UC, the Institute is one of only 12 national grantees funded by the NSF to focus on integrating nanoscale science into undergraduate education.
 Molecular manufacturing, or nanotechnology, is expected to require a worldwide workforce of 2 million in the next decade.